hvac unit on roof

 • Automated Email Notifications- Property managers can be automatically notified when tenants request an invoicing change or approve an invoice.
 For example, if a law office within a Class-A building finds a discrepancy or even just opens an invoice for review, the property manager will receive an email.

 Generating after-hours heating and cooling invoices has never been easier.
-See how Genea OTHVAC can improve your workflow today.
+See how Genea ODHVAC can improve your workflow today.

 Contact Genea Today